apache/apisix/docs/en/latest/discovery/consul_kv.md

     - make sure the dump file's parent path exist
     - make sure the `apisix` has the dump file's read-write access permission,eg: `chown  www:root conf/upstream.d/`
 - `load_on_init`, default value is `true`
-    - if `true`, will try load the data from dump file before load data from consul
+    - if `true`, just try to load the data from the dump file before loading data from  consul when starting, does not care the dump file exists or not
-    - if `false`, ignore load data
+    - if `false`, ignore loading data from the dump file
-    - and anyhow, we don't need to prepare a dump file for apisix at anytime
+    - Whether `true` or `false`, we don't need to prepare a dump file for apisix at anytime
 - `expire`, unit sec, avoiding load expired dump data when load
     - default `0`, it is unexpired forever
     - recommend 2592000, which is 30 days(equals 3600 \* 24 \* 30)